-“When will Walt Disney World stop requiring theme park reservations?” and “will the Disney Park Pass system end early?” have been common questions in response to our park reports showing low demand and park attendance at Magic Kingdom, EPCOT, and Animal Kingdom.
-In this post, we’ll try to answer that question, touching upon how similar systems are in use elsewhere and Walt Disney World’s long-term goals.
+“When will Walt Disney World stop requiring theme park reservations?” and “will the Park Pass system end early?” have been common questions in response to our park reports for Magic Kingdom, EPCOT, and Animal Kingdom.
+This post tries to answer that question, touching upon similar systems in use elsewhere and long-term goals.
+(Updated February 16, 2021.)

-As you’re undoubtedly aware, Disney Park Pass is the new advance theme park reservations system for booking entry to all four parks.
+As you’re undoubtedly aware, Disney Park Pass is the advance theme park reservations system for booking entry to all four parks.
 It offers three separate “buckets” for reservations: single or multi-day ticket holders, on-site resort guests, and Annual Passholders.
-Thus far, only the AP bucket is booking up with any degree of regularity.
+Only the AP bucket books up with any degree of regularity, and often just at Disney’s Hollywood Studios.
 The calendar is almost entirely green for ticket holders and hotel guests.

-In an interview this week with the Dow Report, Disney Parks Chairman Josh D’Amaro discussed the reopening of Walt Disney World, including safety measures and goals.
-One of the things D’Amaro mentioned is how Walt Disney World is “choreographing” the guest experience, pushing technology in a way that Disney has wanted to for a long time.
+During interviews about the reopening of Walt Disney World, Parks Chairman Josh D’Amaro mentioned how Walt Disney World is “choreographing” the guest experience, pushing technology in a way that Disney has wanted to for a long time.
 He pointed to the Disney Park Pass reservation system, as well as Mobile Order, contactless payment, and various virtual queues.

 D’Amaro noted that these technologies are leading to a better Cast Member and guest experience, and said many are probably here to stay.
 D’Amaro did not say with any specificity which components will stick around–it was not a direct reference to the Disney Park Pass system.
 His comment was more to suggest that Walt Disney World would like to continue using these types of technologies going forward.